 Senior Dogs Are Seasoned at Being Affectionate Pets

 Mia loved being a small town dog.
-She trained her owners well so they would eventually be ready for another four legged family member once her work here was done.
+She trained her owners well so they would eventually be ready for another four legged family member after her work here was done.
 If Mia stared long enough at the cookie jar with the embossed paw print resting upon the kitchen counter, her humans knew to give her a treat.
 When it was time for a trail walk, Mia would pull Colin through the garage so he would remember to pocket a few poop bags from his stash.
 Should a wet nose and a long snout find its way under Anna’s relaxed hand, that meant it was time to pet the dog.
-Mia easily trained her human family members and shared 16 happy years filled with treats, trail walks and hustled pet sessions.
+Mia easily trained her human family members, and shared 16 happy years filled with treats, trail walks, and hustled pet sessions.

-It proved to be a great fit.
-Domino presented himself as a well-mannered, mature and healthy mutt.
+It proved to be a great fit!
+Domino presented himself as a well-mannered, mature, and healthy mutt.
 Colin and Anna passed, too, courtesy of the additional training Mia provided during her final years.
 Their thorough understanding that senior dogs require special care gave the rescue group complete confidence in placing Domino with them.
 Here are five helpful tips Colin and Anna shared during their interview with the rescue.

-3. Going to dinner and movie?
+Going to dinner and movie?
 Make sure someone can let the dog out while you are gone.
 In older humans and dogs, the bladder loses its elasticity and consequently its ability to hold large urine amounts over long durations.
 A visitor during your absence can help prevent an indoor puddle.

 These tips are easy to implement.
 We are very grateful that Colin and Anna shared Mia and Domino’s stories, as their experiences will help us be better caregivers when our dogs become seniors.
 Following these steps with patience and love can turn our pets' golden years into their great years.